Sajidcodez/FlappyBird-2.0/README.md

 ## Hosting Online

 To host this game online:
-- access the following link below https://flappybird20.netlify.app/
+- access the following link -->
+  https://flappybird20.netlify.app/

 ## Technologies Used